SamClassicPatch/SuperProject/README.md

 - [`Plugins`](https://github.com/SamClassicPatch/Plugins) - projects with various plugins that come with Serious Sam Classics Patch.
 - [`Shaders`](https://github.com/SamClassicPatch/Shaders) - patched Shaders library with certain fixes for SKA models and shaders used by them.
 - [`WorldEditor`](https://github.com/SamClassicPatch/WorldEditor) - patched Serious Editor application that works on 64-bit systems.
+- `Extras` - third-party dependencies that the projects utilize.
+- `Includes` - [Serious Engine 1 SDK](https://github.com/DreamyCecil/SE1-ModSDK/tree/includes) that includes static libraries and engine headers for different game versions.
+- `Localization` - translations of Serious Sam Classics Patch contents to different languages.
+- `Properties` - common properties for use in project files.
+- `Resources` - text data that's included into builds, such as option configs.

 Original source code of `DedicatedServer`, `GameExecutable`, `PatchedGui`, `Shaders` and `WorldEditor` projects is taken from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).